nikerla/vc-content/pages/blogs/news/2017-07-26-vc-latest-updates.md

 •	Added availability to use special search  phrase syntax.
 The search phrase can contain keywords, attribute filters, range filters and price range filters.
 <img src='../../assets/images/blog/additional-updates-1.jpg'>

-**Catalog completeness module**
+<h2>Catalog completeness module</h2>

 This new feature will automatically check, if all the data related to a certain product has been entered into the database and proceed with publishing it in the catalog once the evaluation comes out positive.
 It will allow a user to implement customizable metrics that show percentage of the information entered in the product card (ex. price, description, photo, etc.) and determine its readiness for publishing.
 That way a product manager will be able to look at the overall product list and right away see the stage of each product card.

-Take a closer look at this module [here](https://virtocommerce.com/apps/extensions/catalog-publishing)
+Take a closer look at this module [here](https://virtocommerce.com/apps/extensions/catalog-publishing).

 Here are a few examples of how it works: